MahmudulAlam/Fingertip-Mixed-Reality/README.md

 ## How to Use
-To run the server side with tracker directly run ```'server_track.py'``` and for without tracker run ```'server.py'``` It will wait until the client side (Unity) is starting to send mages to the server.
+To run the server side with tracker directly run ```'server_track.py'``` and for without tracker run ```'server.py'``` It will wait until the client side (Unity) is starting to send images to the server.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/37298971/57572729-97802f00-7440-11e9-9c5c-fa4d6427d8ec.png" width="700">